 Romaji: yofuke no kōsoku de nemuri ni tsuku koro

-🗣 Japanese Insight As a stage for urban loneliness, the "Highway" (kōsoku) creates a quiet afterglow.
-The light of streetlamps flowing past the window and the low hum of the engine provide the backdrop.
-As the night ends and she falls asleep in the backseat of a taxi, the "plastic armor" covering her temporarily drops.
-In the defenseless realm of sleep, she may finally return to her true self.
-This phrase beautifully signals the end of the story—moving away from the night of vanity and returning to a cold, quiet reality.
+🗣️ English Insight: The "highway" functions as a symbolic setting for urban loneliness, leaving a quiet aftertaste.
+Streetlights flicker outside the window, accompanied by the low hum of the engine.
+As the wild night comes to a close, the "plastic armor" covering her begins to slip away the moment she falls asleep in the taxi.
+In this defenseless sleep, she might finally return to her true self.
+This phrase beautifully signals the end of the story, moving away from the deceptive night back into a cold, quiet reality.

 🎤 Emotional Summary